PaperStrange/TourGuideAI/README.md

 - Recharts for data visualization
 - HTML2Canvas for screenshot capture
 - Robust error boundaries and graceful degradation

+## Refactoring Philosophy

+Throughout development, we've applied several key refactoring principles:

+- **Code Consolidation**: Reducing duplication by centralizing common functionality
+- **Parameter Standardization**: Consistent naming conventions across interfaces
+- **Performance Optimization**: Regular improvements to frontend and backend performance
+- **Security Hardening**: Progressive enhancement of security practices
+- **Infrastructure Automation**: Continuous improvement of CI/CD processes
+- **Frontend Stability**: Ensuring robust React component architecture with proper error handling

+See `docs/project.refactors.md` for a detailed history of refactoring efforts and `docs/project.lessons.md` for lessons learned.

+## Troubleshooting

+### Google Maps Issues

+If you see the error "This page didn't load Google Maps correctly":

+1. Check that your Google Maps API key is correctly set in the `.env` file
+2. Make sure the key is not restricted to specific domains that exclude localhost
+3. Verify that you've enabled all required Google Maps APIs in your Google Cloud Console
+4. Check the browser console for specific error messages

+### API Connection Issues

+If you're having trouble connecting to the APIs:

+1. Ensure your OpenAI API key is correctly set in the server `.env` file
+2. Check that the server is running (`npm run server`)
+3. Make sure the `REACT_APP_API_URL` in the frontend `.env` points to the correct server address

 ## Security Configuration